• Skip to primary navigation

 • to taste maple syrup stevia to taste for lower carb option

-• 2 tbsp chia seeds
+• 2 tablespoon chia seeds

 Toppings

-• 1 tbsp pecans, crushed optional
+• 1 tablespoon pecans, crushed optional

 Instructions